-I don't make this statement lightly and are fully aware that neither I nor the most experienced climatologist will be able to tell what is going to happen next or how quickly it will happen.
+I don't make this statement lightly and are fully aware that the most experienced climatologist nor I will be able to tell what is going to happen next or how quickly it will happen.

-One thing all scientists do agree on, however, is that this man made accelerated climate change is very real.
-We are already seeing clear evidence of this in the increase of extreme weather and geographical events on a yearly basis.
+One thing all scientists do agree on, however, is that this man-made accelerated climate change is very real.
+We already see clear evidence of this in the increase of extreme weather and geographical events on a yearly basis.

 93) The Vital Role Of Climate In Soil Formation

-And the composition of soil is largely dependent on the climate of a region.
-Soil is able to develop much faster in hot and moist climates, than in cold and dry climates.
+And the composition of the soil is largely dependent on the climate of a region.
+Soil is able to develop much faster in hot and moist climates than in cold and dry climates.